M1CR0H4CK3R/Digimon-Story-Cyber-Sleuth-Complete-Edition-Switch-Save-Editor/README.md

 # Digimon-Story-Cyber-Sleuth-Complete-Edition-Save-Editor

 For Switch version only!

 ![Screenshot of program](Screenshot.png "Screenshot of editor")

-Note: The original creator of this save editor has given their blessing for me to continue development of this save editor.
+Note: The original creator (GreenMii) of this save editor has given their blessing for me to continue development of this save editor.

 Work in progress.
 I am editing the code outside of GitHub on my PC, so even though updates to GitHub are sparse, work is steadily continuing regardless.